 - Playing cards

 - Wi-Fi hotspot

 If you need to buy any of these, add them to your road trip cost list so you can keep track of your budget.

 Traveling with kids

 Road trips make for a great family vacation, but it does require some additional planning to make sure the kids are both safe and entertained throughout your road trip.
 In addition to the road trip necessities for kids below, bring along some ginger and other natural remedies to beat motion sickness.
 And plan on stopping at least once every two hours to let the kids stretch and take a bathroom break.
-These are the best car games to play with your kids.
+These are some of the best road trip games to play:

 Traveling with pets

 Not unlike traveling with kids, taking your pets on the road offers ample rewards, but requires additional planning for their safety and comfort, and for your sanity as well.
 Plan for extra stops for pet relief and make sure your destination is pet friendly.
 It’s worth the extra efforts, though; your pet will love it, and taking your dog outside is one of the 15 habits of great dog owners.
 Here’s everything you need for a great road trip with your dog.

 Pitching a tent in the woods sounds like an easy vacation.
 But acquaint yourself with your camping gear, advises Dan Yates, the founder of campsite booking site Pitchup.
 Make a checklist, and make sure you take your own water bottles, cutlery, and everything you need to be self-sufficient in the woods.
 And follow this expert advice to avoid the camping mistakes most first-timers make.